AngeloSoria/ucc-lms-dev/readme.md

 - **Views:** Responsible for the presentation layer (e.g., HTML, CSS, JavaScript files).
 - **Controllers:** Manages the communication between models and views (e.g., UserController, ProgramController).

-Feel free to contribute to the project by forking the repository and creating pull requests.